-In addition, there are also discussions about an amendment to the Lex Koller that would make the acquisition of strategic energy infrastructures (hydropower plants, pipelines for the transport of gaseous fuels, the electricity grid and nuclear power plants) by persons abroad subject to approval.
-The proposal is currently being discussed in parliament.
+In addition, there are currently parliamentary discussions taking place regarding the amendment to the Lex Koller that would restrict the acquisition of strategic energy infrastructures (hydropower plants, pipelines for the transport of gaseous fuels, the electricity grid and nuclear power plants) by persons abroad to ensure security of supply in the energy sector.
+It is currently unclear whether the revised law will be accepted in parliament.

-Lastly, the Federal Council has also started discussions on a modernisation of the merger control provisions in the Swiss Federal Act on Cartels and Other Restraints of Competition .
-According to the proposal of the Federal Council, which was published in November 2021, the existing dominance test would be replaced by the Significant Impediment to Effective Competition (SIEC) Test, thereby lowering the threshold for intervention by the Competition Commission.
-The Federal Council is currently preparing a draft legislation.
+Last, merger control provisions in the Swiss Federal Act on Cartels and Other Restraints of Competition (the CartA) are currently undergoing a modernisation.
+In May 2023, the Federal Council adopted the dispatch on the partial revision of the CartA.
+Similar to the proposal of the Federal Council published in November 2021, according to the dispatch, the existing dominance test shall be replaced by the Significant Impediment to Effective Competition (SIEC) Test, thereby lowering the threshold for intervention by the Competition Commission and allowing efficiency benefits of a merger to be taken into account.
+Secondly, the draft proposes to amend certain notification requirements in international mergers.
+The draft bill is currently being discussed in parliament.
+The earliest entry into force of the revised CartA is expected to be in 2025.